Skills-Gap/Programming-Assessment/README.md

 # The Problem

+You received this strange message to your personal email account:

-> "Hi!
+> "Greetings and salutations.
 I can't tell you my name right now because I'm working undercover, but I know you're a rockstar technologist who can help me!
 I'm currently trapped in enemy territory and I need you to transmit this message so that my colleagues will know I'm in trouble.
 However, this message has to be secure, so this is why I've come to you."

 > "I need _someone_ in my government to read this message, and they'll be monitoring Twitter."